Gain Hands-on Experience

 One of the best ways to land a dream job is through your network.
-When, you do a co-op placement, you’re gaining a network.
-Many business have overseas branches.
+When you do a co-op placement, you’re gaining a network.
+Many businesses have overseas branches.
 Someone you work with might pass on your name to supervisors at other locations.
 Even if that’s not possible, social networking sites like LinkedIn mean that one connection from your current job can open all kinds of other doors.
 If you impress the people you work with, you will also gain a list of references.
 A glowing reference can be the final touch that gets you the job when the competition is fierce.

 Experience Canadian Culture and Have Fun

-A lot international students complain that they find it challenging to make friends with locals.
+A lot of international students complain that they find it challenging to make friends with locals.
 Your co-op work experience is an excellent opportunity to make Canadian friends.
 Companies often offer social events outside of work hours.

 If you have the right attitude, your co-op placement can be a lot of fun.
 We hope to see you here and help set you on the journey toward your exciting career.